DIY Bar Stool - Transformer

 When the glue is dry attach two 25 cm (10″) full extension drawer slides to the inner side of the stool.

 And the other parts of the slides attach to the stool.
-It`s better to do it with tiny 1 cm (3/8″) screws.
+It`s better to do it with tiny 1 cm (3/8″) screws that come with the drawer slides.
 The drawer slides should be of a good quality, because you don`t want them to be broken when you step on the ladder.
 And don`t forget to stick floor protectors (sticky pads) to the legs of the stool.

 The Seat

 For soft sitting I used an appropriate piece of foam rubber left from my hubb`s previous studio`s panelling.
-Sewed a pillowcase on it and voila!
+Sewed a pillowcase for it and voila!

 I`m planning to polish it in the shade of the kitchen stools some day.
-It`s very smooth, so I have no problems with its cleaning even though it`s the kids stool and it`s seen all kinds of porridge, fruits and chocolate.
+It`s very smooth, so I have no problems with its cleaning even though it`s the kids stool and it has seen all kinds of porridge, fruits, chocolate, and other food crumps.

 UPDATE: 29/07/20